 Record - A record of information in any form and recorded or stored in any manner, including paper, electronic, digital, audio, and video, but does not include a computer program or a mechanism that produces records on any storage medium.

-Unit Head - For the purposes of this policy, unit head is the term used to mean Deans, Academic, non-Academic and Administrative Directors, Executive Directors, the University Librarian, the University Registrar and the Principal of Sir Wilfred Grenfell College.
+Unit Head - For the purposes of this policy, unit head is the term used to mean Deans, Divisions Heads, Heads of Schools, Directors, Executive Directors, the University Librarian, the University Registrar, Associate Vice-Presidents and Vice-Presidents, as applicable.

 1. Memorial University complies in all respects with all applicable privacy legislation, including the Access to Information and Protection of Privacy Act of Newfoundland and Labrador as well as the Personal Information Protection and Electronic Documents Act of Canada and other applicable privacy legislation that may be enacted.